College of Letters & Science

 Psych 610 Statistical Analysis of Psychological Experiments

-A number of other seldom-offered capstone courses are not listed here, but appear in the Schedule of Classes when offered.
+A number of other seldom-offered capstone courses are not listed here, but appear in the Course Guide.

 All students are required to fulfill the L&S requirement of at least 15 credits of upper-level work in the major completed in residence.
 Psychology courses numbered 300 or above count toward this requirement.